Resinchem/Tailwind2MQTT/README.md

 Bridge providing MQTT interface to Tailwind iQ3 Smart Garage Opener

-# IMPORTANT:  THIS BRIDGE IS STILL CONSIDERED IN ALPHA
+# IMPORTANT:  THIS BRIDGE IS STILL IN ALPHA

 ## Frequent and significant changes are expected that may break existing installs

+### Your Tailwind device must be running the beta firmware v9.87 or later

-### Full security and testing has not occurred.
+#### Full security and testing has not occurred.
 Use at your own risk.

-#### Do not rely solely on this bridge for your garage door control.
+Do not rely solely on this bridge for your garage door control.
 Use care in automations to avoid unplanned door openings.

 This bridge is not officially endorsed nor supported by Tailwind.